• Skip to primary navigation

 Old calendars in the family command station.

-And there are even more things you can toss in the kitchen in this post below.
+And there are even more things you can toss in the kitchen, as shown in the post below.

 THINGS TO GET RID OF IN A KIDS' CLOSET

-Now on to the kids' closets.
-This area has lots of different size items that, if not monitored and purged, can become cluttered fast.
-Remember, this area will not take long if you pull out everything from the closet and sort each item.
+Now, on to the kids' closets.
+This area has many items of different sizes that can become cluttered quickly if not monitored and purged.
+Remember, this area will not take long if you remove everything from the closet and sort each item.
 Get your kids involved and make it a game!
 Below are just some of the items that can be purged.

 Removed bent wire hangers.